 There are a few ways you can approach a chilly fall (or winter's) evening.
 These can range from wrapping yourself up in a snuggly warm blanket, sitting by a fire, consuming a warming beverage, complaining that you wish it was summer, escaping to a tropical paradise, or making a comforting meal that just makes you so warm and fuzzy inside that you don't care what it is outside.

-This roast pork tenderloin definitely fulfills that last one, but feel free to pick and choose a few of those options.
+This Paleo pork tenderloin definitely fulfills that last one, but feel free to pick and choose a few of those options.
 Like eating this dish the night before you get on an airplane to drink mai tais on a beach somewhere. 🙂

 If a roast pork tenderloin sounds like a fussy, difficult meal to make, think again.
 You just need to mix a few ingredients in a dish, rub it on the pork, sear the pork on both sides, and then throw it in the oven.
 The hardest part of this dish is just making sure you don't overcook it.